How Much Is 12 G

 Q: How accurate does my measurement of 12g need to be?

 A: The required accuracy depends heavily on the context.
-In everyday situations, a rough approximation might suffice.
-However, in scientific research, pharmaceutical applications, or any situation involving high precision, accuracy to several decimal places may be necessary.
+On top of that, in everyday situations, a rough approximation might suffice.
+That said, in scientific research, pharmaceutical applications, or any situation involving high precision, accuracy to several decimal places may be necessary.

 Q: What are some common tools used to measure 12g?